 3. Accountability/Atonement

-In order to move forward following infidelity, it will be important that your partner shows genuine remorse and accountability, without defensiveness or blaming you for the affair.[1, 2 Honest and full disclosure regarding the affair is often necessary so that there are no more secrets.
+To move forward following infidelity, your partner must show genuine remorse and accountability without defensiveness or blaming you for the affair.1, 2 Honest and full disclosure regarding the affair is often necessary so that there are no more secrets.

 4. Find Your Motivation